Rare Disease Clinical Trial Expertise

 Many rare disease participants—especially pediatric patients—depend on caregivers.
 Proxy and observer reporting capabilities ensure continuity of data collection while reducing participant burden.
 Caregiver-friendly reminders and training materials also support accurate completion of more complex assessments.

-By minimizing burden through adaptive scheduling, intuitive interfaces, and remote participation options, eCOA and IRT help improve engagement and retention in trials where every participant is critical.
-IRT also supports consistent visit scheduling and cohort management, while eCOA alerts can help address missing data quickly in small populations.
+By minimizing burden through adaptive scheduling, intuitive interfaces, and remote participation options, eCOA helps improve engagement and retention in trials where every participant is critical.
+Additionally, eCOA alerts can help address missing data quickly in small populations.